 - Improvements to I-81 interchanges at Exits 7, 14, 17 and 19. - Continued improvements to U.S. Route 58. - Improvements to increase utilization of rail for industrial access and public transportation. - Creation of intermodal exchange locations for rail truck movement of goods.

 The plan identified roadway system deficiencies in each county of the MRPDC.
-Washington County recommendations were determined by deficiencies and focus on infrastructure improvement needs, safety and travel demand.
-A map and decription of each recommended project are included as a part of the Comprehensive Plan on the following three pages.
+Washington County recommendations were determined by deficiencies and focus on infrastructure improvement needs,

 Common Rural Long Range Plan Goals